kubernetes/enhancements/keps/sig-storage/5943-topology-for-volume-snapshot/README.md

 Additionally, unit tests for the scheduler plugin will cover:
 - PreFilter correctly resolves PVC → VolumeSnapshot → VolumeSnapshotContent and caches `AccessibleTopology`.
 - PreFilter is a no-op when the pod has no snapshot-sourced PVCs.
-- Filter rejects nodes whose topology labels do not intersect with the snapshot's `AccessibleTopology`.
+- Filter rejects nodes whose labels do not satisfy any term in the snapshot's `AccessibleTopology`.
-- Filter passes nodes whose topology labels match at least one `AccessibleTopology` segment.
+- Filter passes nodes whose labels satisfy at least one `AccessibleTopology` term.
 - Filter is a no-op when `AccessibleTopology` is empty (backward compatibility).

 ##### Integration tests